 I want a 500HP small block.
 What can you build me?

 So you're looking for a small block with about 500 HP for your street car.
-What do we recommend?
+What do I recommend?

 Making 500 HP isn’t what costs the $ in an engine.
 The cost in an engine is the components IN it to handle that amount of power RELIABLY.
 Reliably is the key word.
 Lots of engine companies out there boast about having 500 HP small blocks at bargain prices.
 The difference in most of them is the quality, strength and reliability of the engine and its components, plus the quality of the machining and the fit ‘n finish that went in it.
 Good, strong parts cost what they cost, just like good, strong tools cost what they cost.
 Can you buy a cheap set of Chinese made wrenches at Wal-Mart?
 Sure, but are they good quality and strong?
 Nope.
 I’m not saying you need to waste money buying overly expensive parts parallel to the quality and price of Snap-On tools, but you DO want to spend money on the quality & strength needed so it lasts and can WITHSTAND the power it is going to make so it is RELIABLE.
 Craftsman tools are a great example of that.
 A Craftsman wrench may not be as pretty as a Snap-On, or as light weight, but you can pry on it and bust stuck bolts loose with it just as much as you can any Snap-On wrench, and they cost a lot less than Snap-On.
 You just can’t do that with a cheap Wal-Mart wrenches because they don’t fit very well, so they fit sloppy and slip, and they aren’t very strong so when you lean on them, they break.
 Consider prying on a wrench the same as horsepower & torque.
 The more power an engine makes, the more load it puts on the parts.
 Well, when the load is high, you need stronger and better fit components to contain that power or the engine simply won’t last as long as it should, nor will it perform as well as it should.